microbecode/Score-Milk-token/README.md

 As mentioned above the contracts can't be deployed to Tron network with the accompanied configurations.
 New Tron-specific configurations are needed.

 Probably the hardest thing to configure is the amount of tokens needed.
 If, for example, the maximum amount of tokens users see is 100 million then the contract can't be simply deployed with `initialAmount` of 100 million.
-The token has 18 decimal places so you need to deploy the token with 100 000 000 * (10 ^ 18) as `initialAmount`.
+The token has 18 decimal places so you need to deploy the token with 100 million * (10 ^ 18) as `initialAmount`.
 You can read more about this distinction for example here: https://ethereum.stackexchange.com/a/72481/31933